-“We are frequently asked for a calendar view of events” states Kyle Flinn, director web services, “but there a number of challenges to providing this capability.
+“We are frequently asked for a calendar view of events” states Kyle Flinn, former director web services, “but there are a number of challenges to providing this capability.
 The first is that we have not found a strong calendar application to integrate into the platform so we can automate its population.
 The second issue is that 50% of all of the web traffic that the extension website receives is from a 5-inch handset.
 It is very hard for a full month calendar to show properly and be selectable on a small device.
 This is particularly true for dates that have 5, 10 or more events taking place on the same date.”

 There is a future enhancement planned to provide a grid view of events versus today’s list view.
 This is a more visual representation of events.
 Web Services is also piloting the use of Google free calendars with the 4-H state group.
 This is not a permanent solution but if it is found that it can provide a short-term capability, it will be made available more widely while alternative technology is researched and tested.
-Contact Kyle Flinn or Kyle Blomenkamp with questions.
+Contact Kyle Blomenkamp with questions.

 Is there a fee for using Cvent?

 A system fee is assessed on all paid registrations.
 Refer to the full services and pricing handout for detailed information regarding free and for-fee events.
 Please note there is a standard 3% credit card transaction fee that is deducted from all online transactions.

 How is registration revenue disbursed?
 How will the service fees be collected?

 Campus unit — Revenue from online registrations will be deposited into the provided MoCode (submitted in MyExtension), less the system fee and 3% credit card transaction fee.